-As you know from a previous post on how to attract birds to your garden, I’m keen to encourage birds into my garden and for Monkey to appreciate the different species that are local to us.
-I do have to think about feeding birds safely in the garden, with a 3 and half year old Monkey to consider but also one rather nimble one year old cat – our Brewster!
+As you know from a previous post on how to attract birds to your garden, I’m keen to encourage birds into my garden and for my son to appreciate the different species that are local to us.
+I do have to think about feeding birds safely in the garden, with a 3 and half-year-old boy to consider but also one rather nimble one-year-old cat – our Brewster!

-There are a vast array of hanging bird feeders on the market as this link shows.
+There is a vast array of hanging bird feeders on the market as this link shows.
 These are obviously a much safer option when you have little children around and give you flexibility.
 I have a hanging pole that I can attach various feeders to.
-They are great for the birds, and mean I can have hanging bird seed feeders as well as peanut feeders ……
+They are great for the birds and mean I can have hanging birdseed feeders as well as peanut feeders ……

 I did have a lovely old wooden bird table, that sadly rotted away over this last winter.
 It was great for wood pigeons and collared doves to feed on the covered table and I could also hang fat balls from the sides.
 I’d love to buy another one when the budget allows.